KMKCODER/python-notes/Readme.md

-# PYTHON FULL COURSE BY EDUREKA FOR BEGINNERS
+# PYTHON NOTES BY KMKCODER

 ## Introduction

-This repo is a collection of the notes I made from an Edureka 12 hour tutorial on Python for beginners full course.
-The sub-topics will be arranged in several folders of segments for easy navigation and reference.
+This repo is a collection of the notes I made from various python tutorial / courses.
+The notes will be arranged in several folders of segments for easy navigation and reference.
 This repo may contain some errors.
 Therefore, don't hesistate to raise an issue or create a pull request.

 Thank you and make use of these notes.